Vehicle registration plates of Florida

 The U.S. state of Florida first required its residents to register their motor vehicles in 1905.
 Registrants provided their own license plates for display until 1918, when the state began to issue plates, becoming the last of the contiguous 48 states to do so.

 Plates are currently issued by the Florida Department of Highway Safety and Motor Vehicles.
-Only rear plates have been required since 1922.
+Only rear plates have been required since 1922 (with the exception of large trucks, which require both front and rear plates).

 Passenger baseplates

 1918 to 1974

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1955 (dated 1956) issue was the first Florida license plate that complied with these standards.

 1974 to present

 County coding, 1938–77

 Florida used numeric county codes on its license plates between 1938 and 1977, with the order of the codes based on the populations of each of the state's 67 counties according to a 1935 census.
 There was also code 68 on plates ordered from the state tag office in Tallahassee, and code 90 on replacement plates.